 Only a few meters away from the Rialto Bridge, in the San Polo district (sestiere), there is a church considered to be the oldest in Venice, the Church of San Giacomo di Rialto, popularly known as San Giacométo.

-It is believed that the church was consacrated on March 25, 421, but the studies have shown that it was built much later.
-In a document from 1097, the place is mentioned, but without the church, and the first certain information dates back to 1152.
+According to tradition, the church was consacrated on March 25, 421, but the studies have shown that it was built much later.
+In a document of 1097, the place is mentioned, but without the church, and the first reliable information dates back to 1152.

-It seems that the church was consecrated in 1177 by the Doge Sebastiano Ziani.
+It seems that the church was consecrated only in 1177 by the Doge Sebastiano Ziani.

-In 1513, the church escaped the serious fire that devastated the nearby market.
+In 1513, the church escaped the serious fire that devastated the nearby Rialto Market.
 In 1531, it underwent a restoration, and again in 1601, after an order of the Doge Marino Grimani, with the floor being raised to face the high water.

 Currently, the Church of San Giacomo is a rectorial church, dependent on the parish of San Silvestro.

-Interesting are the exterior with the bell tower, the large clock and the Gothic porch, one of the last examples of this kind left in the city.
+Interesting are the exterior with the bell-gable, the large clock and the Gothic porch, one of the last examples of this kind left in the city.

-The history of the church is linked to the Rialto Market, and the testimony stands in an inscription on the external apse, from the 12th century, which invites traders to honesty.
+The history of the church is linked to the Rialto Market, and the testimony stands on an inscription on the external apse, dating back to the 12th century, which invites traders to honesty.

 HOW TO GET THERE

-The church is near the Rialto Bridge and, implicitly, the nearest vaporetto station is Rialto, located on the other side of the bridge.
-You can get to the Rialto station with the waterbuses 1 and 2.
+The Church of San Giacomo di Rialto is located about 1.6 kilometers away from the Venezia Santa Lucia railway station.
+The closest vaporetto stop is Rialto, located on the other side of the bridge.
+You can reach the Rialto stop with the waterbuses 1 and 2.